2005czq/Yooc_AutoExam/README.md

 ## Configuration

-The configuration file `config.json` contains your credentials and settings for the automated exam process.
+The configuration file `config.json` contains your credentials and settings for the automated exam.
 You can manually gather the necessary information and insert it into the configuration file.

 ```json
 {